Skip to content

 - Vikyath Shirva

-To get a broader understanding of how any web application or applications work, the way they work is because of a collaborative work done by each individual component that is designed for a particular purpose.
-A similar working, imagine the human body; the way the human body works is through all organs and muscle group’s collaborative function.
-Now similarly when applications run, the individual components somehow need to be created and introduced to each other so that the meaningful collaboration happens much elegantly.
+To get a broader understanding of how any web application works, the way it works is through a collaborative effort done by each individual component that is designed for a particular purpose.
+A similar working — imagine the human body; the way the human body works is through all organs and muscle groups functioning together collaboratively.
+Now similarly, when applications run, the individual components somehow need to be created and introduced to each other so that meaningful collaboration happens elegantly.

-What spring framework offers here is that at its core, is a container called Application Context; what this does is it manages all the application components.
-These components or also called as beans; will be wired together.
-All of this happens inside the application context this in all makes the whole application.
+What the Spring framework offers at its core is a container called the Application Context.
+What this does is manage all the application components.
+These components, also called beans, are wired together inside the Application Context, and all of this together makes up the whole application.

 Potions Class

-On top of its container, it also provides related libraries such as a web framework, monitoring , integration with other systems and many other features.
+On top of its container, Spring also provides related libraries such as a web framework, monitoring, integration with other systems, and many other features.

-Spring boot enhances Spring developement so much that its hard to imagine developing Spring application without it.
+Spring Boot enhances Spring development so much that it's hard to imagine developing a Spring application without it.